Adhyayan2107/DailyNews/README.md

-# **AI News Aggregator**
+# **News Aggregator**

-A modern, AI-powered news aggregator that fetches the latest articles from the NewsAPI and allows users to bookmark their favorite articles for later reference.
+A modern, news aggregator that fetches the latest articles from the NewsAPI and allows users to bookmark their favorite articles for later reference.

 ---

 ## **Features**
-- Fetches top news articles by category using the [NewsAPI](https://newsapi.org/).
+- Fetches top news articles by category using the [NewsAPI](rapidapi.com).
-- Displays articles with titles, descriptions, and action buttons (Bookmark and Read More).
+- Displays articles with titles, images, descriptions, and action buttons (Bookmark and Read More).
 - Allows users to bookmark articles and saves them in the browser's `localStorage`.
 - "Bookmarks" section shows saved articles, with an option to remove them.
 - Responsive and user-friendly interface with clean and modern styling.
-- Dynamic "Load More" button to fetch additional news articles.
 - Custom error handling for failed API requests.
-- Highlighted "No bookmarks yet" message for better user experience.

 ---